Cost of Credit Disclosure - Mortgage Brokerage

 The Rules require mortgage brokerages to make cost of credit disclosures when they represent lender clients that are not banks, treasury branches, credit unions, loan corporations, trust corporations, insurance companies, or any person engaged in the business of making loans that they secure with a mortgage.

-Failure to give the disclosure information is an offence under the Fair Trading Act and conduct deserving of sanction under the Real Estate Act.
+Failure to give the disclosure information is an offence under the Consumer Protection Act and conduct deserving of sanction under the Real Estate Act.

 The Cost of Credit Disclosure Regulation outlines the specific information a mortgage broker must include in a disclosure statement.
 The statement must be in writing or in a form that will allow the borrower to retain a copy.
 The information must be clear, concise and in a logical order.
 It must also be set up in a way that brings the statement to the borrower’s attention.
 The information you must include in the initial disclosure statement is: